atodorov/atodorov.github.com/content/_posts/2014-08-03-book-review-4-hour-workweek.markdown

 Tim defines two groups of people.
 The Deferrers, those who save it all for the end only to find that life has passed them by and the New Rich.

-{% blockquote %}
-* The employee who rearranges his schedule and negotiates a remote work agreement to achieve 90% of the results in one-tenth of the time, which frees him to practice cross-country skiing and take road trips with his family two weeks per month.
+> * The employee who rearranges his schedule and negotiates a remote work agreement
+>   to achieve 90% of the results in one-tenth of the time, which frees him to
+>   practice cross-country skiing and take road trips with his family two weeks per
+>   month.
+>

-* The business owner who eliminates the least profitable customers and projects, outsources all operations entirely, and travels the world collecting rare documents, all while working remotely on a website to showcase her own illustration work.
+> * The business owner who eliminates the least profitable customers and projects,
+>   outsources all operations entirely, and travels the world collecting rare
+>   documents, all while working remotely on a website to showcase her own
+>   illustration work.
+>

-* The student who elects to risk it all—which is nothing—to establish an online video rental service that delivers $5,000 per month in income from a small niche of Blu-ray aficionados, a two-hour-per-week side project that allows him to work full-time as an animal rights lobbyist.
+> * The student who elects to risk it all—which is nothing—to establish an online
+>   video rental service that delivers $5,000 per month in income from a small niche
-{% endblockquote %}
+>   of Blu-ray aficionados, a two-hour-per-week side project that allows him to work
+>   full-time as an animal rights lobbyist.

 The possibilities are endless.
 What defines the New Rich is their unrestricted mobility and availability of free time!
 Money alone doesn't count anymore.
 Its practical value is